ErikBjare/gptme/README.md

 📜 Interact with an LLM assistant directly in your terminal in a Chat-style interface.
 With tools so the assistant can run shell commands, execute code, read/write files, and more, enabling them to assist in all kinds of development and terminal-based work.

-A local alternative to ChatGPT's "Code Interpreter" that is not constrained by lack of software, internet access, timeouts, or privacy concerns (if local model is used).
+A local alternative to ChatGPT's "Code Interpreter" that is not constrained by lack of software, internet access, timeouts, or privacy concerns (if local models are used).

 ## 🎥 Demos

+> [!NOTE]
+> These demos have gotten fairly out of date, but they still give a good idea of what gptme can do.

 <table>
   <tr>